andres-erbsen/dename-writeup/dename.md

-In this paper, we propose a new system that uses a distributed set of untrusted servers and verifiers, only one of which must be honest, to securely and efficiently assign human-readable names to public keys.
+In this paper, we propose a new system that uses a distributed set of untrusted servers and verifiers, only one of which must be honest, to securely and efficiently assign human-readable names to public keys or any other representations of identity.
-We describe a protocol using which a client with a reasonably accurate clock can securely look the identity that corresponds to a name by talking to only one server or a cache.
+We describe a protocol using which a client with a reasonably accurate clock can securely look up the identity that corresponds to a name by talking to only one server or a cache.
 We believe it could make public keys usable universally.

 In short, for a name assignment to be accepted by a client, *all* servers and